 - Triptan medications, such as sumatriptan (Alsuma, Imitrex, Zecuity)

 - Steroid medications, especially to treat headaches caused by the spread of cancer to the brain

 - Antibiotics, if an infection is causing the headache

 Getting enough sleep, eating well, and reducing stress may also help reduce the number and severity of headaches.

-In addition to treatments prescribed by your doctor, some patients have found that complementary medicine is helping in relieving and preventing headaches.
-Complementary medicine techniques include acupuncture (the use of fine needles in specific points of the body to relieve pain), massage, visual imagery, and relaxation.
+In addition to treatments prescribed by your doctor, some patients have found that complementary medicine helps relieve and prevent headaches.
+Complementary medicine techniques include acupuncture, which is the use of fine needles in specific points of the body to relieve pain, massage, visual imagery, and relaxation.
 Talk with your doctor or other member of your health care team about controlling your headaches with complementary medicine.